 Guillaumet, A., Crochet, P.-A. & Pons, J.-M. 2008.
 Climate-driven diversification in two widespread Galerida larks.
 BMC Evolutionary Biology 8: 32. doi: 10.1186/1471-2148-8-32

-Both M. Thévenot and P. Bergier agreed with P. A. Crochet that these larks should be treated with the Crested Lark of the ‘senegallensis‘ group.
+Both Michel Thévenot and Patrick Bergier agreed with P. A. Crochet who leans towards considering these larks as Crested Lark of the ‘senegallensis‘ group.
 Here are the quotes from their detailed responses:

 Je suis assez d’accord avec P.A.
 Crochet qui penche pour faire des oiseaux d’Aousserd plutôt des Cochevis huppé du groupe senegallensis que des Cochevis à long bec au vu de leur morphologie (taille du bec, etc…) et de la répartition géographique respective connue des deux espèces.